 - a) Lights On Shown at the request of the Clerk of the Course, all drivers must turn on their rain lights.
-See Appendix N Car Preparation, Section 11. - b) Pit Window Open Indicates that the window for the mandatory pit stop is open under Endurance Racing rules, Appendix Q Endurance Race Regulations, Section 6. - c) Last Lap Shown to the leader and all following competitors to signal that they are starting the last lap of the race.
+See Appendix M Car Preparation, Section 11. - b) Pit Window Open Indicates that the window for the mandatory pit stop is open under Endurance Racing rules, Appendix P Endurance Race Regulations, Section 6. - c) Last Lap Shown to the leader and all following competitors to signal that they are starting the last lap of the race.
+The sign and lettering should be sufficient contrast and size to be readable by the drivers.
 See Race Regulations, Section 2.3.12.